UCD-Physics/UCD_Physics_Labs_MKDocs/docs/documentation/dacq/dacq_main.md

 ## Introduction

 In the APL many experiments have computer-based data acquisition systems and some also require the experiment to be controlled by a computer.
-The main work horse is the National Instruments multi-function USB-6008 module, but a few other systems are also in use.
+The main work horse is the National Instruments (NI) multi-function USB-6008 module, but a few other systems are also in use.
 This page is to provide a basic introduction to data acquisition techniques and to provide information on how to communicate with the data acquisition hardware through Python.

 ## Topics